Becoming a Rails Girls Summer of Code Coach

 - 1-2 hours a day during office hours

 - Availability via chat or email, for important/urgent matters

-During the period of the Summer of Code (July-September 2017), we recommend around 1-2 hours a day of time spent with the team in person (face-to-face), plus being available via chat or email for questions that may arise throughout the day.
-Where it makes sense, in-person coaching can be "blocked" to a whole day or afternoon a week, making it easier for you to combine it with your day-to-day work.
+During the period of Summer of Code (July–September), we recommend setting aside around 1–2 hours a day of time spent with the team in person (face-to-face), plus being available via chat or email for questions that may arise throughout the day.
+Where it makes sense, in-person coaching can also be done “blocked” on a whole day or afternoon a week, making it easier for you to integrate it with your day-to-day work.

-Coaches are not expected to work together with their students full-time!
-But from a student's perspective, as they will constantly run into problems they need help with, it is best for them and their progress if they have a coach at hand most of the time, which is why we recommend that coaching be shared between a few coaches.
-Each team must have at least 2 coaches, but is allowed to have more.
+Coaches are not expected to work together with their students full-time.
+But from a student’s perspective, it is best for them and their progress if they have a coach at hand most of the time, as they will constantly run into problems they need help with.
+This is why we recommend that coaching is shared among a few coaches.
+Each team must have at least 2 coaches but is allowed to have more.

 We also encourage you to ask your company to become a Coaching Company.